 When her child became ill, Claire started working from home, selling plant-based products online.
-Here, she discusses her thriving business, a plant-based diet, herbal remedies and reducing your carbon footprint…
+Here, she discusses her thriving business – Indigo Herbs – the benefits of a plant-based diet, herbal remedies and reducing your carbon footprint…

 “I’ve lived in Glastonbury for 14 years.
 We arrived here when I was pregnant with my third child, and it seemed a nice place to settle down and bring up our family.
 I’m a stepmum to one and mum to three.
 My youngest is 13 and my oldest is 21.

 My home is a roomy Victorian terrace house, which has functioned a bit like a tardis over the years.
 We seem to have found extra usable space in every inch of the property including renovating our garage and starting Indigo Herbs from there.

 I’m fairly minimalistic when it comes to colour, as my original gypsy-like colourful style really didn’t work for one of my children, who needed things to be very calm and under stimulating.
 I think when they’ve all left home I’ll return to a gypsy caravan look but for now I have to content myself with ornaments, such as my Moroccan mirrors and bowls, and my mosaic fire place surround.
 I like our distressed wooden doors and floors and I like to keep things very simple.

 There is a rise in major diseases with cancer affecting one in three

 Back in 2004 we decided to start an ecommerce business and work from home because of family circumstances.
 One of our children had an acute childhood illness so we gathered our resources and retreated to home.

 Formally, we ran a New Age shop and complementary healing centre in Glastonbury town, so we decided to take that model online and began on Ebay with our old shop stock and a small range of herbs and superfoods.